Kptweedy/Tutorials/docs/wf-guides/extractor/index.md

 - This will extract the .dds texture files.

 - If you want to you can use some of the scripts and tools linked on the [Useful Tools](./tools.md) page to convert these textures to a more usable format.
-Now you can navigate to the directory that you exported to and it will have all of the files needed for [Model Setup](../models/model-setup.md)
+Now you can navigate to the directory that you exported to and it will have all of the files needed for [Character Setup](../models/character-setup.md)

 ### Common Extractor commands
 These are some common commands premade so you can copy and paste them into your terminal.